dylanlott/guildmaster/README.md

 - **Elo Rating Calculation**: Implements the Elo rating system to provide an objective measure of player skill
 - **CSV Data Processing**: Reads game records from a CSV file to calculate ratings
 - **Player Performance Tracking**: Maintains and updates player ratings based on game outcomes
+- **Rolling Window Analysis**: Analyze only the most recent N games for current performance trends
 - **Flexible Input**: Supports a variety of game formats where players are ranked from winner to losers
 - **Terminal User Interface**: View rankings in an interactive TUI with navigation controls